 "Yolkers," eggs that never got fertilized properly, will show no blood vessels, no ring, no spots in the yolk.

 Remove these from the incubator and throw them away (not good for eating).

 Record your observations in a notebook, numbering each egg.

 If you are unsure whether an egg is a winner or not, place it back in the incubator, but make note of the number so you can check it again.

 When to Candle Your Eggs

 It's a good idea to candle your eggs before you even place them in the incubator.
 This will give you a baseline to compare to when you look later.
-You can also check at this time for cracks in the egg shells, which may allow bacteria inside that could contaminate the embryo and affect its development.
-Don't discard eggs with cracks, but record which ones they are so you can be sure to monitor them more closely.
+You can also check at this time for cracks in the eggshells, which may allow bacteria inside that could contaminate the embryo and affect its development.
+Don't discard eggs with cracks, but the record which ones they are so you can be sure to monitor them more closely.

 After the initial candling, you can wait until day seven to candle your eggs.
 Candling too often can create temperature shifts for the eggs that could impact their development.